Rayman/coding-challenge-bot-rl/docs/README.md

 ### First time setup
-- Add the path to the snakes module of the coding-challenge-snakes to your pythonpath to prevent importing errors
+- Put the train.py in the coding challenge's top level folder in order to run it

 ### To do
 - bug fixes
-    - [DONE] monitoring reward (check monitoring wrapper)
+    - monitoring reward (check monitoring wrapper)
-    - [DONE] freezing progress (decrease the max round count)
+    - freezing progress (decrease the max round count)
+    - other snake body not masked
+    - action masking still allows turning in place (see debugging)

 - implement action masking
     - [DONE] check inference on masked model